-Bipolar mean two polarities (bi- two, polar-polarities).
-Here, the circuits have bipolar elements like diodes, transistors, etc. Other passive elements like resistors and capacitors also make up the circuit.
+Bipolar means two polarities.
+Bi- two, polar-polarities.
+Here, the circuits have bipolar elements like diodes, transistors, etc. Other passive elements, like resistors and capacitors, also make up the circuit.
 We can divide bipolar families further divided into saturated and unsaturated logic families.
-Under the saturated logic families, the transistors used in ICs are driven into saturation, which is otherwise in unsaturated logic systems.
+Under the saturated logic families, the transistors used in ICs are driven into saturation.
+And vice-versa for the unsaturated logic systems.

 Unipolar families have components with only one polarity.
 The circuits have unipolar components like MOSFETs and passive elements.